Sreyan88/sreyan88.github.io/_pages/research.md

 permalink: /research/
 order: 5
 ---
 I am broadly interested in Natural Language Processing (Speech and Text).
-In the modality with a speech, I have a special focus on making supervised and self-supervised learning in speech and audio amenable to resource constratined scenarios (both data and compute).
+In the modality of speech, I have a special focus on making supervised and self-supervised learning in speech and audio amenable to resource constratined scenarios (both data and compute).
 Currently I am also working on achieving domain invariance in supervised and self-supervised learning in speech.
 I also like low-resource domain adaptation as a topic of research.
 In the modality of text, I like working on the topics of content moderation and information extraction.
 I am currently focused on making deep learning models for detecting complex entities in text and help detect implicit hate speech in online conversations.

 I am excited to see what multiple modalities together can offer (speech, text and graphs).